-Everybody knows about the beautiful coral reefs from the tropical seas, but reefs also belong in other cold seas.
-The main difference is that these reefs are mainly formed by shellfish.
+Everybody knows about beautiful coral reefs in tropical seas, but reefs also belong in colder waters.
+These 'reefs' are mainly formed by shellfish, like oysters.
 Shellfish reefs are nurseries and safe resting areas for various fish species.
-The reefs provide support for many animals and plants.
-They even ensure better water quality since they filter the water!
+The reefs enhance biodiversity, by providing a home for many animals and plants.
+They even ensure better water quality as they filter water!

-By building this reef, you create a shellfish home, because reef builing shellfish, like mussels and oysters, need other shells to settle on, to create a reef.
-After the reef has formed, many other inhabitants will follow. replica rolex gmt master for sale
+By building this reef, you create a shellfish home, because reef builing shellfish, like mussels and oysters, need other shells to settle on.
+After the reef has formed, many other reef inhabitants will follow. replica rolex gmt master for sale

-It is estimated that around 85% of the natural flat oyster reefs have been lost in contrast with 1883.
+It is estimated that around 85% of the natural shellfish reefs have been lost since 1883.

-The driving factors behind the decrease of flat oyster populations is the increase in fishery and the skills that came with it.
+The reasons behind the decrease in shellfish reefs, is the increase in fisheries and the technology that came with it.
 Take for instance bottom trawling; large heavy nets which are dragged over the seafloor, very efficient for fisheries.
-It generates large quantities of products in one go, but it also destroys everything else on the floor.
-This method destroyed many reefs, leaving a flat seafloor behind.
-On top of these anthropogenic factors, the flat oysters faced a difficult time.
-A parasite, Bonamia Ostrea, affected the populations as well.
-All these factors combined result in the global loss of 85% of flat oyster reefs.
+It generates large quantities of products in one go, but it also destroys everything else on the seafloor.
+On top of these anthropogenic factors, shellfish have been facing diseases which affect the populations as well.

-With this loss, a lot of important functions are lost as well.
-They provide food and shelter for many animals.
-Besides, oysters filter the water.
+With the loss of shellfish reefs, a lot of important ecosystem functions are lost as well.
+Shellfish reefs provide food and shelter for many animals and plants.
+And are incredible water filterers.

 An adult oyster filters a bathtub of water every day!

-All these tiny reefs combined will form large reefs to restore the biodiversity in your seas!
+All these tiny reefs combined will form large reefs to restore the biodiversity in our seas!

-If you’re determined to contribute to the restoration of oyster reefs, you should fill in the firm below including your company's name and the amount of participants who would like to join!
+If you want to contribute to the restoration of shellfish reefs, you should fill in the form below including your company's name and the amount of participants who would like to join!